opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

 **_Applicable law_**

-28     The Court of Appeal in _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin & Ors_ [1997] 3 SLR(R) 649 at [21] emphasised that a high threshold of failure must be met before it would strike out a claim:
+28     The Court of Appeal in _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin & Ors_ <span class="citation">[1997] 3 SLR(R) 649</span> at [21] emphasised that a high threshold of failure must be met before it would strike out a claim:

  ...As long as the statement of claim discloses some cause of action, or raises some question fit to be decided at the trial, the mere fact that the case is weak and is not likely to succeed is no ground for striking it out...

-29     Similarly, in _The Tokai Maru_ [1998] 2 SLR(R) 646 at [44], the Court of Appeal held:
+29     Similarly, in _The Tokai Maru_ <span class="citation">[1998] 2 SLR(R) 646</span> at [44], the Court of Appeal held:

- ...A reasonable defence means one which has some chance of success when only the allegations in the pleadings are considered: per Lord Pearson in Drummond-Jackson v British Medical Association [1970] 1 All ER 1094, cited with approval by Rubin J in Active Timber Agencies Pte Ltd v Allen & Gledhill [1995] 3 SLR(R) 334.
+ ...A reasonable defence means one which has some chance of success when only the allegations in the pleadings are considered: per Lord Pearson in Drummond-Jackson v British Medical Association [1970] 1 All ER 1094, cited with approval by Rubin J in Active Timber Agencies Pte Ltd v Allen & Gledhill <span class="citation">[1995] 3 SLR(R) 334</span>.
 The hearing of the application should not therefore involve a minute examination of the documents or the facts of the case in order to see whether there is a reasonable defence.
 To do that is to usurp the position of the trial judge and the result is a trial in chambers, on affidavits only, without discovery and without oral evidence tested by cross-examination in the ordinary way (see Wenlock v Moloney [1965] 2 All ER 871).
 The mere fact that the defence is weak and not likely to succeed is no ground for striking it out, so long as the pleadings raise some question to be decided by the court (see Attorney-General of The Duchy of Lancaster v London and North Western Railway Co [1892] 3 Ch 274).
 In short, the defence has to be obviously unsustainable on its face to justify an application to strike out.

 **_Legal analysis_**